Curriculum Design & Pedagogy

 The National Curriculum sets out the skills, knowledge, understanding and expected levels of achievement to be acquired in each subject at Key Stage 1 (Years 1–2) and Key Stage 2 (Years 3–6).
 The core subjects are: English (reading and writing), Maths, and Science.

 Beneath the summary statements relating to the different curriculum areas, presented below, are links to the school curriculum for each of our Year groups.
-The information shows how we organise and deliver the curriculum across the school, as well as providing some of the philosophy behind these arrangements.
+The information shows how we organise and deliver the curriculum across the school, as well as providing some of the pedagogy and research behind these arrangements.
 These documents are revised as the year progresses and the curriculum developed and adapted.

 You can also find links to the revised National Curriculum and the Early Years Foundation Stage Curriculum which form the basis of our planning.